Tuition Exchange for Duquesne Employees Frequently Asked Questions

 What are my chances of being certified eligible by Duquesne for TE consideration?

 There is no guarantee.
-The TE program is not a Duquesne Benefit, so you are not automatically eligible to receive it.
-For the 2014-2015 academic year, the quota system of the program will be used and selection will be made based on employee’s length of employment.
+The TE program is not a Duquesne benefit, so you are not automatically eligible to receive it.
+For the 2014-2015 academic year, the quota system of the program will be used and selection will be made based on the employee’s length of employment.

 How does my dependent child become eligible for a TE Scholarship?

 There are three steps in the process.
-First, the employee must submit a TE application to the Duquesne University Human Resource Department who will determine if the employee or their dependent is eligible for the exchange (this process is called certification).
-Second, the employee or their eligible dependent applies for admission to the participating university or college of interest.
-Third, when the applicant is admitted, the importing institution determines whether or not a TE Scholarship is awarded.
+1) the employee must submit a TE application to the Duquesne University Office of Human Resource Department who will determine if the employee or their dependent is eligible for the exchange (this process is called certification).
+2) The employee or their eligible dependent applies for admission to the participating university or college of interest.
+3) When the applicant is admitted, the importing institution determines whether or not a TE Scholarship is awarded.

 What are my chances that the TE institution will award a scholarship once eligible?